pandas-dev/pandas/doc/source/categorical.rst

 .. note::

-   `union_categoricals` only works with unordered categoricals and will raise if any are orderd.
+   `union_categoricals` only works with unordered categoricals and will raise if any are ordered.

 Getting Data In/Out